WHLA (FM)

-WHLA (90.3 MHz) is an FM radio station licensed to La Crosse, Wisconsin.
+WHLA (90.3 MHz) is an FM radio station licensed to La Crosse, Wisconsin, United States, serving the Eau Claire area.
 The station is part of Wisconsin Public Radio (WPR), and airs WPR's News Network, consisting of news and talk programming.
 WHLA also broadcasts regional news and programming from studios in the Whitney Center at the University of Wisconsin-La Crosse.
 WHLA ceased broadcasting in HD Radio on May 20, 2024.